kkrt-labs/kakarot-docs/docs/overview/solution.md

 based ZK-VMs.
 CairoVM’s design is more optimized for arithmetic operations while RISC-V is more suitable for bitwise operations.
-Given STARKs and most of the finite field cryptography exclusively utilize arithmetic operations, we believe CairoVM will keep yielding better performance in the long run.
+Given STARKs and most of the finite field cryptography exclusively utilize arithmetic operations, we believe CairoVM will keep yielding better performance in the medium run.

+One key metric of field of ZK is the speed at which a team is able to prove existing software.
+For instance, how fast can a team use [revm](https://github.com/bluealloy/revm) - an open source implementation of the Ethereum execution engine - and make it provable.
+It is crucial for teams to be able to achieve this ZK transition in days.

 > Diagram - the advantages of building a provable EVM on top of an intermediary
 > ZK-VM: